-Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa
+Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa.

 We are given n items, where each item has a weight and profit associated with it.
-We are also given a knapsack with capacity C (the knapsack can hold at most C weight).
+We are also given a knapsack with capacity C (knapsack can hold at most C weight).
 Write a program to determine the maximum profit that can be obtained by selecting a subset of items without exceeding the knapsack capacity.

 Input: n = 3, W[] = [3, 1, 4], P[] = [25, 20, 20], C = 5